Did you severely crack or chip your tooth? Are you looking for a natural-looking option with a dental crown?

-The dental crown procedure can cause some discomfort as we file down your tooth to its foundational structure.
+The dental crown procedure can cause some discomfort as we file down your tooth structure.
 We take every preventative measure to ensure that you do not feel any pain.
 Our sedation dentistry options are available to keep you calm and comfortable throughout the entirety of the process.

 How many appointments will it take to get a dental crown?